bitterjug/devjournal-crypto/devjournal.markdown

 Turns out the periods were set ok but the system uses the milestones to work out the extent of the project.
 So creating some milestones made dates appear.

+### 12:01

+Next thing is the project name.
+In the Alfie code, this was already  made into a variable, so configurable.
+Lets go look at that.